mitsuki31/jmatrix/README.md

 ### <a name="cr_matrix-1"></a> Matrix()
-This constructor doesn't need any arguments, but it would constructs the **Matrix** with `null` entries.
+This constructor doesn't need any arguments, but it would constructs the **Matrix** with `null` entries or can be called **null matrix**.
 In this case, the matrix itself can't do any operations until get initialized and have valid elements.
 For example:

 ```java